eitanoid/Mandelbrot-Set-Go/README.md

 ## Description

-A Mandlebrot / Julia set generator written in go.
+A Mandelbrot / Julia set generator written in go.
 Taking in resolution, iterations, boundary of region, toggle for julia set and julia set iteration value from the user, and returning an image of the generated fractal with each pixel colored by the max iteration attained.

 The algorithm runs concurrently with the implementation of goroutines and worker pools for an optimised runtime.